deobald/deobald.ca/src/content/essays/2024-08-13-third-wave-commercial-open-source.md

 has coined the term "over-the-wall open source", which refers to the idea that the traditional aspects of an open source project --- a public issue tracker, a public code repository, a mailing list, a chatroom, and so on --- are optional.
 If I build a video editing tool for iOS behind closed doors but release a tarball of the source under an open source license with every (paid) binary release, that's still open source.
-Rich Hickey's [Open Source is Not About You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9) points directly to the underlying truth of open source:
+Rich Hickey's [Open Source is Not About You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9) points directly at this underlying truth of open source:

 > Open source is a licensing and delivery mechanism, period.

-Just because it is common to build open source in public does not mean community or social engagement or the entitlement of users have anything to do with open source.
+Just because it is common to build open source in public does not mean community or social engagement or the entitlement of users have anything to do with it.
 And removing some of those things creates a revenue opportunity.
 Want a specific feature built into the product?
 As a team of 3, we'll build it over 2 months for $150,000.